lcraver/ProxiTalk/README.md

 ```

 On Windows, this will start the emulated display.
 On Linux, it will run on actual hardware.

+### Startup Audio / Animation
+Two optional assets live in the repo root:
+- `startup.wav` – plays once through the speaker stack or emulator when the OS boots.
+- `startup.gif` – 128×64 (or smaller) monochrome animation that displays while the audio runs.

+If you delete either file, that portion of the startup sequence is skipped (no errors are raised).
+Provide your own versions by dropping replacements with the same filenames next to `proxitalk.py`.
+Animated GIF frames are automatically centered and dithered, so you can work in grayscale and let the runtime handle the 1‑bit conversion.

 ## Creating Custom Apps